-Special register 16007 specifies the current leader position and special register 16008 specifies the current leader velocity registers.
-Leader position is expressed in encoder pulses and leader velocity is expressed as encoder pulse-per-second.
+Special register 16007 specifies the current leader position and special register 16008 specifies the current leader velocity registers for Axis 1 (16027 and 16028 are used for Axis 3).
+Leader position is expressed in encoder pulses and leader velocity is expressed as encoder pulse-persecond.
 These registers are read-only.
 You can use them to monitor real-time leader activities from within your Quickstep program.
 They are updated approximately every 250 ms.